freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-91.md

 ## --sentence--

-`Compliance is when we put specific rules, policies, and regulations that are important to our _ to practice.`
+`Compliance is when we put specific rules, policies, and regulations in place that are important to our _ to practice.`

 ## --blanks--